nhsengland/model-card/model_card_template.md

 ## Data

-_This section should detail basic details about the data used in and by the model.
+_This section should provide basic details about the data used in and by the model.
 Any more detail should be provided in supplementary information, such as a DataSheet._

 **Data Overview:** A brief overview of where the data comes from, the type of data and it's coverage etc.